top of page

 TBRx menu

-Developed by leading surgeons and backed by years of research, TBR blends proven techniques like mirror therapy with immersive virtual reality to create a powerful, calming experience.
+Developed by world-renowned surgeons and backed by years of research, TBR blends proven techniques like mirror therapy with immersive virtual reality to create a powerful, calming experience.
 The goal is simple: to ease phantom limb pain and give amputees a path to comfort, confidence, and independence.

 Lulu Gribbins using VR headset